mborhade/Jenkins-Multibranch-Pipeline/README.md

 cd Jenkins-Multibranch-Pipeline
 ```

 To create a multibranch pipeline using Docker in a Python project, you'll typically use a CI/CD tool like Jenkins, GitLab CI, or GitHub Actions.
-Here’s a general example using Jenkins with a Docker-based Python application.
+Using Jenkins with a Docker-based Python application.

 1. Launch and connect SG on EC2:
 2. Set Security Group for Inbound Traffic